On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Introduction

-There are three main ingredients in the mechanism of how the quantum mechanical description emerges from a fundamental dynamics.
-The first is the novel notion of dynamics that we assume.
-Such dynamical systems are, fundamentally, a two-time dynamical systems.
-But differently from other geometric theories of multi-time dynamics \cite{Bars2001, CraigWeinstein}, in our theory one of the time variable parameters are necessarily emergent, as a result of the underlying non-reversible dynamics.
-They correspond to the time parameters that we use in the description of quantum theoretical systems and classical field theories have an emergent origin, from the dynamical non-reversible processes that happen at a more fundamental level.
-At the more fundamental level, the level of the dynamics of the fundamental degrees of freedom, the dynamics is non-reversible.
-In particular, there is a necessary different notion of time (different time parameters) than in the quantum description (see chapters 2 and 3 in \cite{Ricardo06, Ricardo2014}).
-Let us remark that this kind of dynamics is different than in slow/fast dynamics \cite{Arnold} and is on the basis of our interpretation of quantum correlations \cite{Ricardo2014,Ricardo2017}.
-This type of explanation differs considerably from the offered by superdeterminism \cite{Hooft2016}.
+In Hamilton-Randers theory the mechanism explaining the emergence of the quantum mechanical description from a fundamental dynamics is based upon three main ingredients.
+The first is the novel notion of dynamics that we assume for the fundamental degrees of freedom.
+Such dynamical systems are two-time dynamical systems.
+But differently from other geometric theories of multi-time dynamics \cite{Bars2001, CraigWeinstein}, in our theory one of the time variable parameters is necessarily emergent, as a result of the underlying fundamental, non-reversible dynamics.
+Such time parameters are in fact, the one used in the description of classical field theories, quantum dynamics and when pertinent, general relativistic evolution models or gravitational evolution models.
+At the more fundamental level of description of physical systems, the level of the dynamics of the fundamental degrees of freedom, the dynamics is non-reversible.
+Radically different from other approaches to the foundations of quantum theory is the two-dimensional character of time that specifies the dynamics (see chapters 2 and 3 in \cite{Ricardo06, Ricardo2014}).
+Let us remark that the two-time dynamics that we advocate is radically different from the one that appears in slow/fast dynamical systems \cite{Arnold}.
+While in classical dynamics, there is a diffeomorphic relation between the two different kind of parameters, in Hamilton-Randers theory the two times are not related by a bijection.
+They are truly independent parameters.
+Furthermore, the interpretation of the non-local character of quantum correlations is builds on the two-dimensional character of time in Hamilton-Randers dynamical systems \cite{Ricardo2014,Ricardo2017}.
+Therefore, our explanation of spooky distance actions is very different.
+This type of explanation is very different from the offered by superdeterminism \cite{Hooft2016}, even if our theory has some common points with Hooft's one, as we will see.